ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 # IPFS Gateway

+An _IPFS gateway_ provides an HTTP-based service that allows IPFS-incompatible browsers and tools to access IPFS content.
+For example, errors occur when a browser or a tool like [Curl](https://curl.haxx.se/) or [Wget](https://www.gnu.org/software/wget/) that does not support IPFS attempts access to IPFS content using canonical addressing like `ipfs://{CID}/{optional path to resource}`.
+While tools like [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) resolve these content access errors, not every user has permission or abilities to alter their system to work with IPFS.
+As such, there are multiple gateway types and <VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined multiline>gateway providers</VueCustomTooltip> available so that applications of all kinds can interface with IPFS using HTTP.

-This document discusses:
+This page discusses:

+- The IPFS gateway request lifecycle
 - The several types of gateways.
 - Gateway role in the use of IPFS.
-- Appropriate situations for the use of gateways.
-- Situations when you should avoid the use of gateways.
-- Implementation guidelines.

-You should read this document if you want to:

-- Understand, at a conceptual level, how gateways fit into the overall use of IPFS.
-- Decide whether and what type of gateways to employ for your use case.
-- Understand, at a conceptual level, how to deploy gateways for your use case.

-## Overview
+## Gateway request lifecycle

-IPFS deployment seeks to include native support of IPFS in all popular browsers and tools.
-Gateways provide workarounds for applications that do not yet support IPFS natively.
-For example, errors occur when a browser that does not support IPFS attempts access to IPFS content in the canonical form of `ipfs://{CID}/{optional path to resource}`.
-Other tools that rely solely on HTTP encounter similar errors in accessing IPFS content in canonical form, such as [Curl](https://curl.haxx.se/) and [Wget](https://www.gnu.org/software/wget/).

-Tools like [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) resolve these content access errors.
-However, not every user has permission to alter — or be capable of altering — their computer configuration.
-IPFS gateways provide an HTTP-based service that allows IPFS-ignorant browsers and tools to access IPFS content.
+When a request for a CID reaches an IPFS gateway, the gateway first checks whether the CID is cached locally.
+At this point:

+- **If the CID is cached locally**, the gateway responds with the content referred to by the CID, and the lifecycle is complete.

+- **If the CID is not in the local cache**, the gateway will attempt to retrive it from the network.

+In the event where th CID is not in the cache,

 ## Gateway providers